Brave vs Chrome: Which Browser has Better Features?

 Privacy-focused sync

-Seamless Google account sync
+Seamless Google sync

 Speed and Performance Speed